Barksdale Organization: Anton "Stinkum" Artis

 Anton "Stinkum" Artis was a lieutenant and enforcer in the Barksdale crew, responsible for making re-supplies from the crew's base at the Franklin Towers to their territory in the low-rise projects, known as "The Pit".
-He is robbed during one such delivery by stick-up man Omar Little, later taking part in the brutal killing of Omar's accomplice and boyfriend Brandon in retribution.
+He is robbed during a delivery by stick-up man Omar Little, later taking part in the brutal killing of Omar's accomplice and boyfriend Brandon in retribution.
 Stinkum is set to be a central piece of the Barksdale detail's case as their investigation progressed, amassing much evidence of him performing various illegal acts.

 The police seizes the resupply from his subordinate Kevin Johnston, but allow Stinkum to go free to avoid arousing suspicion about their surveillance methods.
 After being promoted by Avon Barksdale to run new territory for the organization, Stinkum is killed by Omar as revenge for Brandon.

 Roland "Wee-Bey" Brice

 Wee-Bey was the Barksdale organization's most trusted soldier, before being arrested in season one for multiple homicides.
 He becomes a connection for the crew and its members while they go through the system for lesser crimes.
 His family uses his trusted status in the crew to its fullest advantage and after he is arrested they attempt to carry on with dealings on the street as usual, updating him on their periodic visits to speak at the prison.